fluencelabs/js-client/README.md

 **Prerequisites:**

-Fluence JS Client only supports ESM module format.
-This implies that following must be configured:
+The Fluence JS Client only supports the ESM format.
+This implies that a few preliminary steps are required if your project is not already using ESM:

 -   Add `"type": "module"` to your package.json.
 -   Replace `"main": "index.js"` with `"exports": "./index.js"` in your package.json.